Rushanksavant/VastuLens/README.md

 ## What it does

 1. **Grid Overlay** — a 3×3 directional Vastu grid (NW → SE) is overlaid on your floor plan in memory
-2. **AI Detection** — Gemini Vision reads the grid and auto-places markers for fixtures (entrance, stove, toilet, bed, etc.) with x/y coordinates
+2. **AI Detection** — Gemini reads the grid and auto-places markers for fixtures (entrance, stove, toilet, bed, etc.) with x/y coordinates
 3. **Human Correction** — drag markers on the canvas or reassign labels from the sidebar if the AI misread anything
 4. **Vastu Audit** — a deterministic rule engine scores each fixture's zone placement (0–100) and returns findings with remedies